 Going straight to the family doctor when you have pain or feel sick?
 That belongs to the past.
 A survey conducted by the German digital association Bitkom showed that one in two already researches the symptoms online before going to the doctor.
 Women do this considerably more often (61%) than their male counterparts (45%).
 The practical thing about Dr. Google and other online health guides: they can provide instant feedback and are available 24/7.
 Moreover, no health issue is too uncomfortable or intimate to look it up, as one can remain anonymous on the internet.
 But as tempting as it is to Google symptoms, the results in most cases are unreliable.

-A recent study from Australia shows that both Dr. Google and most symptom checkers on the market are often wrong in their assessment of conditions.
+A recent Australia study shows that Dr. Google and most symptom checkers on the market are often wrong in assessing conditions.
 The Edith Cowan University (ECU) in Perth took a closer look at 36 symptom checkers and online health information around the world.
 The results showed that only about one-third of the people who consult Google for their symptoms and medical advice actually receive the correct information.
 In only 36% of the cases did the online search return the correctly diagnosed condition as the first result.
 In 52% of the cases, the correct diagnosis was among the first three search results.

 From hypochondriac to cyberchondriac

 Due to the excess of health information and providers online, it is quite easy to get lost.
-A survey conducted by the Bertelsmann Stiftung looking at the importance of the internet as a source of advice on health-related issues shows: as many as 65% of respondents have difficulty in identifying trustworthy sources on the internet.
+A survey by Bertelsmann Stiftung looking at the importance of the internet as a source of advice on health-related issues shows that as many as 65% of respondents have difficulty identifying trustworthy sources on the internet.
 According to the ECU study, online health guides or symptom checkers lack quality controls, regulations, and data security.
 These are all factors that can make patients feel even more unsettled.

 The search for symptoms on the internet should be treated with caution, as it usually lacks a holistic view of the person and their individual situation.
-The Australian study also states that most websites and apps do not know the patient’s medical history holistically, although it is precisely this background knowledge that is needed to be able to provide better assessments and recommendations.
+The Australian study also states that most websites and apps do not know the patient’s medical history holistically.
+However, it is precisely this background knowledge that is needed to provide better assessments and recommendations.

 Become the first digital point of contact and trusted advisor of your customers